SciRuby/rubex/CONTRIBUTING.md

 * Multiline conditionals in the condition of if-elsif statements.
 * Special treatment for VALUE C arrays by marking each element with GC.
 * Checks for return statement.
 No return statement or wrong return type should raise error/warning.
+* Compile time checking of types passed into functions and methods.